Stuycs-K/final-project-8-chenr-lins/WORKLOG.md

 Main: stack falls correctly other than the very bottom one Dirt and Body: comment out methods for testing purpose

+### 5/26

+Added Gravity class, borrowed from lab

+### 5/28

+Body: moved gravity stuff into here and manipulate it to fit code, didn't work; added toptouch method to check if the bottom of a Body is touching a Dirt
+Main: if bottom of a Body touches a Dirt, Body doesn't fall; it'll fall after the Dirt passes

 ## GROUP MEMBER 2: Stephanie

 ### 5/22